Crossroads (British TV series): Central era

 Despite having maintained its ITV franchise at the end of 1981, ATV was ordered by the IBA to reform into Central Independent Television, which took over the franchise on 1 January 1982 and was thought to show limited enthusiasm for the programmes it inherited.
 Further changes were introduced in March 1985, when new filming locations, sets and characters were introduced.
 Storylines began to revolve around new motel owner Nicola Freeman (Gabrielle Drake), and long-term characters like David and Barbara Hunter (Ronald Allen and Sue Lloyd) were axed.
 The theme tune was also updated, and the opening titles replaced with a longer version.
 Finally, the show was renamed Crossroads Motel – although this fact was never formally announced by the show's production team, and the word "Motel" was simply incorporated into the opening titles.
-The closing titles, which had scrolled in horizontal and vertical 'crossroad' directions since the first ever episodes, were replaced with conventional scrolling credits.
+The closing titles, which had scrolled in horizontal and vertical 'crossroad' directions since the first episodes, were replaced with conventional scrolling credits.

 In 1986, William Smethurst took over as producer following the dismissal of his predecessor, Philip Bowman.
 Smethurst had been brought in by Central Television's new head of drama, Ted Childs, and ordered changes aimed at improving production values and creating a wittier, more upmarket serial.
 Smethurst shifted the narrative centre to the nearby village of King's Oak, and yet more long-running characters, including fan favourites Diane Hunter (Susan Hanson) and Benny Hawkins (Paul Henry), were dropped; as with earlier changes, this was unpopular with viewers, who telephoned Central in protest.
 Smethurst gained the nickname "Butcher Bill" but was unfazed, having successfully reversed the declining fortunes of BBC radio soap The Archers.
 Smethurst insisted he only got backlash because his was the name the public knew.